Trip Review: Grand Cayman Island

 JeffersonStatue

-The Jefferson Memorial is a beautiful building that was influenced by the Pantheon of Rome.
-If you’re in D.C. during early April when the cherry blossoms are in full bloom, this is the place to be.
-If you want to get a visual of our walk from Washington Monument to Jefferson Memorial, the map below shows our path as we went from place to place.
+The Jefferson Memorial is a beautiful building influenced by the Pantheon of Rome.
+It’s the place to be if you’re in D.C. in early April when the cherry blossoms are full.
+The map below shows our path from the Washington Monument to the Jefferson Memorial.
 I’d budget around 3 hours if you really want to experience all the monuments and take pictures.

 MemorialRoute